Have you ever let a dirty house or any other type of housework get the better of you and led you to fight with your spouse?

 Since having kids, it has been harder to not let these issues become big barriers in my relationship with my husband.

 When I am upset about the house and the mess, it is tempting to blame him for the mess and get upset.

-Going that route does not seem to do me or my marriage any good.
-So, instead of letting housework get in the way of my marriage I have tried to implement a few strategies.
+So, instead of letting housework get in the way of my marriage, I have tried to implement a few strategies.